 Respiratory emergencies come in many forms.
-It could be an asthmatic who has suffered since childhood; the COPD patient who still smokes a pack a day; or the near-drowning who was pulled from the deep end of the pool.
-Whatever the crisis, you, as an emergency responder, are called on to treat it.
+It could be an asthmatic who has suffered since childhood; a COPD patient who still smokes a pack a day; or a near-drowning who was pulled from the deep end of the pool.
+Whatever the crisis, as an emergency responder you are called on to treat it.

-Therefore, it would beneficial to you, and especially, your patient if you are able to distinguish respiratory distress from failure because the first condition can be easily remedied (in most situations), while the second can be a precursor to death.
+Therefore, it would be beneficial to you, and especially your patient if you are able to distinguish respiratory distress from failure – the first condition can be easily remedied in most situations, while the second can be a precursor to death.